To Lead: Manage, Reframe, and Relish Reality

-When reality indubitably deals us a different hand from our static or linear expectations we’re shocked.
+We are SHOCKED when reality indubitably deals us a different hand from our static or linear expectations.
 We find ourselves disappointed, or disenchanted, feeling deeply the gap between reality and our expectations.
 Our plans are almost always built on our static or linear assumptions.

 In the (probably) over-quoted words of Mike Tyson,

 “Everyone has a plan until they get punched in the mouth.”

 “It’s just not the same as it used to be.”

 “Welp, this isn’t how we did it in the past..."